- 11000

 2018

 Jair Bolsonaro, a former captain in the Brazilian army and openly nostalgic for the military regime, was elected president.
-The exasperation of a large part of Brazilians in the face of a never-ending crisis, endemic violence and widespread corruption led to a vote motivated by "disengagement.
-The self-proclaimed "Trump of the tropics" put in place a liberal policy on the domestic front aimed, among other things, at limiting state spending.
-Close to the 3 b lobbies (bullets, Bible, oxen), he let the Amazon go up in smoke and did not oppose the violence committed against the indigenous people and the inhabitants of the favelas.
+The exasperation of a large proportion of Brazilians in the face of a never-ending crisis, endemic violence and widespread corruption prompted a vote motivated by "disengagement".
+The self-proclaimed "Trump of the tropics" implemented a liberal domestic policy aimed, among other things, at limiting state spending.
+Close to the 3 b lobbies (the bullets, the Bible, the oxen), he let the Amazon go up in smoke and did very little to oppose the violence committed against the indigenous people and the inhabitants of the favelas.

 2020-2021